 “Back then the only film I could afford was the Agfa VISTA ISO200 which cost RM 6.00 a roll for 36 frames.
 To me every click counts! ”

 Andy Kho is a host of Wa!
 Journey, a Fuji TV Japan travel show introducing Japan to the world.
 His images have been featured in numerous airline magazines such as Singapore Airline, Scoot, Malaysia Airlines, Tiger Air, Cebu Pacific, Jetstar, and Leisure Travel Magazine.
-He has done 3 solo photo exhibitions on Japan, sponsored by Epson & Fuji TV Japan.
+He has done 3 solo photo exhibitions on Japan, organized by Fuji TV Japan and sponsored by Epson Malaysia ( 2017 – 2018 ) and Photobook Malaysia ( 2019 ).

 He has photographed Prince William, Prince Albert of Monaco, Her Majesty Queen of Malaysia and many other celebrities for HELLO!
 Magazine.
-He’s even shot a portrait of actor Robert De Niro!
+He’s even shot a portrait of actor Robert De Niro and his documentary work is also in National Geographic Travel.

 I work with basic gear as I believe that the greatest images are captured by the heart and soul through the artistic eyes of the photographer and in the most decisive manner possible, not by the most expensive and up-to-date equipment.
 I love shooting people shots, especially when they are unaware.
 This really allows me to capture the emotions and their natural expressions.
 I always shoot with the widest aperture that my lens will allow.
 It gives me shallow depth of field, which draws the viewer’s attention to the subject and emphasizes the emotions and expressions on the subject’s face.
 My personal recipe is to shoot in available light I always bend the rules of photography if not, break them to create my images.